mtshotshob911/EYTest/README.md

 # EYTest

-# Prerequistes for this project
+# Prerequisites for this project

 This project leverages node.js and  you need to install node.js on your machine.
 Instructions on how to install node.js can be found on